emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 An extra buffer of data is added to the front and back of the data.
 * Equation 3: `DataBuffer = 2 * 60 minutes per mean`
 * Equation 4: `DataWidth = DataMinutes + 2 * DataBuffer`
-An extra point is added to the end of the means to act as an anchor.
+An extra point is added to the means to act as an anchor to the end of the data.
 * Equation 5: `NumberOfMeans = 1 + DataWidth / 60 minutes per mean`

+Next, loop over the data several times while skipping DEAD values.
+Each "Mean" has 60 1-Minute Values associated with it.
+Find:
+`HighestMeanValue`, `LowestMeanValue`, `MeanCount`, `MeanSum`, `SumOfSquaresOfMeansOf1MinuteValues`, `HighMinute`, `LowMinute`, `MinuteCount`, `MinuteSum`.
+If more than half of the minute values for a mean are DEAD, the mean is DEAD.
+If `HighMinute - LowMinute > 5 * StationK9Value / 500`, the mean is DEAD.

 <TODO: define equations>
 <TODO: explain equations and why they are valid for this use>